-In certain circumstances, National Grid may need to take emergency actions which exceed the bids and offers available to it in the BM in order to maintain the integrity of the transmission network in accordance with BC2.9 of the Grid Code.
+In certain circumstances, National Grid may need to take emergency actions which exceed the bids and offers available to it in the Balancing Mechanism in order to maintain the integrity of the transmission network in accordance with BC2.9 of the Grid Code.
 If such action is taken, National Grid will analyse the action post event and determine the energy profile of the emergency action.
-National Grid will then determine whether these actions are taken for system management reasons.
-In instances where Emergency Instructions have been used for system management reasons National Grid will classify the resulting Acceptances as Emergency Flagged.
-For the avoidance of doubt, there is no difference in the meaning of system management for Emergency Instructions.
+National Grid will then determine whether these actions are taken for system management reasons and will SO flag them accordingly.